Carolyn Dailey: Creative Entrepreneurs

-Time Warner (Now Warner Media)
+Time Warner (Now Warner Bros.
+Discovery)

-Dailey was Time Warner's top executive in Europe when she resigned.
-She worked with successive chairmen, CEO's and senior management of Time Warner and divisions HBO, CNN, Warner Bros. and Time Inc. to enter new markets, maximise brand value and establish thought leadership with industry, political, media and creative leaders crucial to Time Warner's success.
+Dailey was at Time Warner for over 20 years where she served most recently as Time Warner’s top executive in Europe until her departure to subsequently found Creative Entrepreneurs.
+At Time Warner she worked with successive chairmen, CEO's and senior management of Time Warner and divisions HBO, CNN, Warner Bros. and Time Inc. to enter new markets, maximise brand value and establish thought leadership with industry, political, media and creative leaders crucial to Time Warner's success.
 Dailey originally joined Time Warner with CNN in London as a member of founder Ted Turner's small start-up team that launched CNN in Europe.

 Early career

 Starting her career as an M&A lawyer for global law firm White & Case in New York and London, Dailey was previously on staff at the US Congress then held a communications post at Estée Lauder Companies in Paris.
 From 1990 to 1994 she served as a European Counsel for CNN.

-During 2011 to 2019, Daily was the principal stakeholder of The Dailey Partnership Ltd. (formerly Dailey Communications Limited), an advertising agency headquartered at Bexhill-on-sea.
+During 2011 to 2019, Daily was the principal stakeholder of The Dailey Partnership Ltd. (formerly Dailey Communications Limited), an advertising agency.